Camper FAQ's

 What do you sell in the snack shop?

 The snack shop is open for a special treat in the afternoons and evenings.
 The snack shop sells ice cream, popsicles, and slushies for hot days, and campers can also get refreshed with a cool drink like a bottled water, juice, fruit drink, soda, or sports drink.
-If campers are hungry, they might enjoy some candy, a pack of crackers, popcorn, chips, or cookies.
+If campers are hungry, they might enjoy some candy, a pack of crackers, popcorn, beef jerky, chips, or trail mix.
 Campers are limited to how many sweets they are allowed to purchase.

 If you have any other questions regarding food service, please contact our head cook by e-mailing kitchen@trailridge.org.